 Background

-Ethnic inequality in stroke risk was partially explained by history of hypertension, diabetes, and socioeconomic status.
-We aimed to estimate the impact of ethnicity on stroke risk in patients with hypertension, diabetes or hypercholesterolaemia.
+Ethnic inequality in stroke risk was partially explained by a history of hypertension, diabetes and socioeconomic status.
+We aimed to estimate the impact of ethnicity on the hazard of stroke in patients with hypertension, diabetes or hypercholesterolaemia in an urban, multiethnic, youthful and deprived population.

 Methods

-Multistate models were constructed using electronic health records including date at onset of stroke, stroke risk factors, and the Index of Multiple Deprivation in adult patients of Asian, Black, or White ethnicity, registered in 41 general practices in south London between 2005 and 2021.
-Transitions to hypertension, diabetes, or hypercholesterolaemia (transition 1) and from these risk factors to stroke (transitions 2) were considered.
+Multistate models were constructed using electronic health records, including the date of stroke onset, stroke risk factors, and the Index of Multiple Deprivation in Asian, Black or White adult patients registered at 41 general practices in South London between 2005 and 2021.
+Transitions to hypertension, diabetes or hypercholesterolaemia (transition 1), and from these cardiometabolic risk factors to stroke (transition 2) were considered.

 Results